 Both Iwa-san and Tsunoda-san are friendly and welcoming to foreign customers.
 The atmosphere at Iwa is not rowdy by any means (it is after all a serious Ginza sushi shop!) but one can still relax and enjoy a nice chat with the chefs.
 On my last visit I was offered some delicious, complimentary aged sake (called "Koshu") - in this case a lovely 2005 Mizuho from Fukumitsuya Brewery.
 A lovely gesture of welcome.

-Other recommendations for Tokyo first-timers: Sushi Tokami offers world-class sushi and great deals on lunch sets.
-Head chef Hiroyuki Sato speaks English.
-Note that he uses a LOT of akasu (red vinegar) in his rice preparation, which might be jarring to newcomers.
-Kyubey is a well-known institution: a large shop (five floors!) that is easy to book, decently priced, and accustomed to foreign guests.
-The sushi (and atmosphere) is not quite as great as Iwa's or Tokami's, but still delivers.
+My other recommendation for Tokyo first-timers and sushi newbies is Kyubey - a large shop (five floors!) that is easy to book, decently priced, and accustomed to foreign guests.
+The sushi (and atmosphere) is not quite as great as Iwa's, but still delivers.

 8-5-25 Ginza, Chuo-ku, Tokyo, Japan